PokemonGoMap/RocketMap/docs/extras/captchas.md

 - **Failed accounts**: total count of disabled accounts (can include captcha'd accounts if `--captcha-solving` is not enabled)

+**Remember**: Status name (`-sn` / `--status-name`) is required for RocketMap to store account statistics in the database, otherwise the captcha page will keep displaying zeros.

 ## Hybrid Mode
 RocketMap also allows an hybrid mode for captcha solving.